Isoroku Yamamoto: In film and fiction

 A fictionalized version of Yamamoto's death was portrayed in the Baa Baa Black Sheep episode "The Hawk Flies on Sunday", though only photos of Yamamoto were shown.
 In this episode, set much later in the war than in real life, the Black Sheep, a Marine Corsair squadron, joins an army squadron of P-51 Mustangs.
 The Marines intercepted fighter cover while the army shot down Yamamoto.

 In Shūe Matsubayashi's 1981 film Rengō kantai (lit.
 "Combined Fleet", later released in the United States as The Imperial Navy), Yamamoto was portrayed by Keiju Kobayashi.

 In the 1993 OVA series Konpeki no Kantai (lit.
-Deep Blue Fleet), instead of dying in the plane crash, Yamamoto blacks out and suddenly wakes up as his younger self, Isoroku Takano, after the Battle of Tsushima in 1905.
+Deep Blue Fleet), right after his plane is shot down, Yamamoto suddenly wakes up as his younger self, Isoroku Takano, after the Battle of Tsushima in 1905.
 His memory from the original timeline intact, Yamamoto uses his knowledge of the future to help Japan become a stronger military power, eventually launching a coup d'état against Hideki Tōjō's government.
 In the subsequent Pacific War, Japan's technologically advanced navy decisively defeats the United States, and grants all of the former European and American colonies in Asia full independence.
-Later on, Yamamoto convinces Japan to join forces with the United States and Britain to defeat Nazi Germany.
-The series was criticized outside Japan as a whitewash of Imperial Japan’s intentions towards its neighbors, and distancing itself from the wartime alliance with Nazi Germany.
+Yamamoto convinces Japan to join forces with the United States and Britain to defeat Nazi Germany.
+The series was criticized outside Japan as a whitewash of Imperial Japan's intentions towards its neighbors, and distancing itself from the wartime alliance with Nazi Germany.

 In Neal Stephenson's 1999 book Cryptonomicon, Yamamoto's final moments are depicted, with him realizing that Japan's naval codes have been broken and that he must inform headquarters.

-In the 2001 film Pearl Harbor, Yamamoto was portrayed by Oscar-nominated Japanese-born American actor Mako Iwamatsu.
+In the 2001 film Pearl Harbor, Yamamoto was portrayed by Japanese-born American actor Mako Iwamatsu.
 Like Tora!
 Tora!
-Tora!, this film also features a version of the sleeping giant quote.
+Tora!, Yamamoto also says the sleeping giant quote.